Top Things to Think About Before Installing a Pool

 How would you maintain the swimming pool?

 Having a swimming pool on your property comes with the responsibility of maintaining it.
 You need to ensure that your pool is energy-efficient with solid filtration and sound hydraulics.
-The highest maintenance cost is the lining.

 Concrete pools need to be acid-washed every three to five years and re-plastered every 10-15 years.
 Vinyl-made swimming pools can puncture so you need to allow for repairs every five to ten years.
 Fibreglass composite swimming pools are low maintenance and usually come with a lifetime warranty.